Best practice for new employees is to induct them into your organisation and provide them with a copy of your workplace policies and procedures.

 Anti-Discrimination

-Some policies such as Family & Domestic Violence and Appropriate use of IT and Social Media could fall under both WHS and Anti-Discrimination policies.
+Some policies such as Family & Domestic Violence and others may fall under both WHS and Anti-Discrimination policies.

 Are your policies relevant and appropriate to your particular workplace?